LordRusk/gocaudices/readme.md

 ## (Non)-Features

-+ Gocaudices automatically removes whitespace from the end of blocks to keep the bar looking nice.
++ Gocaudices automatically trims raw bytes from the end of block outputs on a block by block basis. this keeps the bar looking nice.

 ## FQA -- Frequently Questioned Answers

 + Does it have bar click-ability?

-	 Not right now, after I work out a few kinks I'll write a patch that will be compatible with the patch already on suckless.org for bar click-ablity.
+	• Not right now, after I work out a few kinks I'll write a patch that will be compatible with the patch already on suckless.org for bar click-ablity.